Taiwan-based TNL Media Group raises $8 million to build its publishing and data analytics businesses – TechCrunch

 Since then, it has grown through a series of launches and acquisitions.
 In addition to its main news site, it also operates separate sites for tech, sports, lifestyle, gadgets and entertainment content.
 Earlier this year, TNL Media Group acquired Taiwanese mobile ad technology startup Ad2iction, a cloud-based platform for brands to manage and create digital ads.

-Since TNL Media Group already has offices in Taiwan and Hong Kong, and also has a media vertical dedicated to covering Southeast Asia, Chung said the company is now looking for opportunities to expand there.
+Because TNL Media Group already has offices in Taiwan and Hong Kong, and also has a media vertical dedicated to covering Southeast Asia, Chung said the company is now looking for opportunities to expand there.
 At the same time, he added that TNL Media Group has “had numerous very late-stage conversations” about partnerships to launch in Japan.

 The company’s media verticals complement its data analytics business because it is able to draw on TNL Media Group’s user base for data, which Chung said is “one of the largest readership pools for digital audiences in the greater China market.”